rexstjohn/bloop/README.md

 *ex.: Attached Screens: 	657.ttys002.Rex-St-John--Intel	(Attached)*

+`$ bloop ssh`

+*SSH's into your Edison via the local network by scanning for it using Bonjour and then initiating a connection command.*

+*ex.: ssh root@youredison.local*

 `$ bloop push [-c (copy results to clipboard)]`

 *Finds a local Edison and generates an scp command to deploy your current node project into Edison's node_app_slot directory.
 This a convenience method to make development faster.
 Adding the -c option will automatically add this command to your clipboard.*